Walter Gordon Wilson: Tanks

-With the outbreak of the First World War, Wilson rejoined the navy and the Royal Naval Armoured Car Division, which protected the Royal Naval Air Service in France.
-When the Admiralty began investigating armoured fighting vehicles under the Landships Committee in 1915, 20 Squadron was assigned to it and Wilson was placed in charge of the experiments.
-Wilson worked with the agricultural engineer William Tritton resulting in the first British prototype tank called "Little Willie".
+With the outbreak of the First World War, Wilson rejoined the navy and transferred to the Royal Naval Air Service Armoured Car Division, which protected the Royal Naval Air Service personnel in France.
+When the Admiralty began investigating armoured fighting vehicles under the Landship Committee in 1915, 20 Squadron was assigned to it and Wilson was placed in charge of the experiments.
+Wilson worked with the agricultural engineer William Tritton, resulting in the first British prototype tank, "Little Willie".
 At Wilson's suggestion the tracks were extended right round the vehicle.
 This second design (first called "Wilson", then "Centipede", then "Big Willie", and finally "Mother") became the prototype for the Mark I tank.

 Designing several of the early British tanks, he incorporated epicyclic gearing which was used in the Mark V tank to allow it to be steered by a single driver rather than the four previously needed.
 In 1937, he provided a new steering design which gave a larger turning radius at higher speeds.

 He transferred to the British Army in 1916, becoming a Major in the Heavy Branch of the Machine Gun Corps - the embryonic Tank Corps.
 He was mentioned in dispatches twice and was appointed Companion of the Order of St Michael and St George on 4 June 1917.